Things to do in Nashville

 Noko

-In the heart of East Nashville, you could try Noko, which offers Asian-inspired comfort food with an elevated twist like wagyu brisket served with pickles and Noko BBQ sauce.
+In the heart of East Nashville, Reuther recommends Noko, which offers Asian-inspired “comfort food with an elevated twist,” she says.
+Case in point: the wagyu brisket, served with pickles and Noko BBQ sauce.
 The seasonally inspired beverage menu has a range of mouthwatering options, from zero-proof cocktails with toasted garnishes to a wagyu fat-washed old-fashioned made with Japanese whisky.

 Noko: 701 Porter Road, Nashville, TN 37206; 615-712-6894